 Omalo is the ideal starting point for various outdoor activities such as mountain biking or hiking.
 In the inhabited villages, there are simple accommodations.
 But as it is allowed to pitch a tent everywhere anyway, it is advisable to camp outdoors.

-For example, one can start a several day hike from Omalo across the National Park of Tusheti to Shatili in Khevsureti.
+For example, one can start a several day hikes from Omalo across the National Park of Tusheti to Shatili in Khevsureti.
 Passing medieval villages like Dartlo, Dano, Chesho, Parsma and Girevi, the last village in the valley, the trail leads over the more than 3,400 meters high Atsunta Pass down to Khevsureti and Shatili.
 Depending on your fitness level, you should plan five to eight days for the 75 km long hike.
 July and August are ideal.

 A very beautiful 12km long hike, which can be completed in one day, leads from Omalo via Chachabo and the 2,551-meter high Apakurta Pass to Goglurta.
 In Goglurta, there is a small guesthouse.

 Private tour to Omalo in Tusheti

 Are you interested in a tailor-made tour to Omalo or to any other place in Tusheti?
 Tell us about your ideas and immediately get an offer without obligation from us.

 How to get to Omalo

 Between Tbilisi and Kvemo Alvani there are regular connections (Marshrutka).
 From this village, you should book a local driver with an off-the-road vehicle for a safe trip to Omalo.

 There are no flight connections to Omalo.
-You only can go there by foot, mountainbike or by a off-the-road vehicle.
+You only can go there on foot, mountain bike or by off-the-road vehicle.

 There are no train connections to Omalo.
-You only can go there by foot, mountainbike or by a off-the-road vehicle.
+You only can go there on foot, mountain bike or by off-the-road vehicle.